A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Motivating case study: The Dutch CRC EHR

 Our motivating case involves CRC surveillance through colonoscopy in individuals with an elevated CRC risk due to family history.
 Specifically, we analyze a merged dataset ($n = 810$) of EHR from two sources (Table \ref{tab:baseline_char}).
 The primary dataset comes from the Dutch Familial Colorectal Cancer Surveillance (FACTS) randomized controlled trial \citep{hennink_randomized_2015}, which experimentally compared two surveillance protocols in this high-risk group (three- vs. six-year intervals between colonoscopies).
 This was supplemented with observational EHR from a similar high-risk population undergoing CRC surveillance according to current guidelines.
 These additional data were collected through ongoing research at two Dutch hospitals, Radboud UMC Nijmegen and Rijnstate Arnhem.
 Eligible participants for this case study were those with at least one successful colonoscopy, with baseline defined as the time of the first colonoscopy.
 The primary objective was to estimate the time from baseline to the first adenoma.
 However, given the progressive nature of CRC, a cancer may occasionally be detected instead of an adenoma during surveillance.
-In this study, the number of cancers was negligible ($n = 8$, 1\%). \\
+In this study, the number of cancers was negligible ($n = 8$, 1\%).
+Since we consider the time until the first adenoma, in this study, follow-up was censored at the first positive test if an adenoma was found. \\